 They're feeding Manafort what they want him to say.

-He's saying no, I'm not gonna lie.
+He's saying no, I'm not going to lie.

 They talked about building a Trump building.